-We are committed to ensuring that there are no modern slavery offences occurring in our supply chain.
+We believe modern slavery has no place in society and we are committed to ensuring that there are no modern slavery offences occurring in our supply chain.

 We require our suppliers to comply with all law and regulation, and expect them to maintain the highest ethical standards in all areas of their business operations.